 - The Closing: Conveys any additional contact information, tells the reader how to participate in your event, and refers to your nonprofit’s web site for more information.

 Good fundraiser press releases should:

-- Fit on one page (if it absolutely cannot, put “MORE” at the bottom of the first page and at the end of the release, type “END” or “###”
+- Fit on one to two pages (if it is two pages, type “MORE” at the bottom of the first page and type “END” or “###” at the end of the release

-- Include the summary paragraph on your nonprofit organization
+- Include the summary paragraph or “About” on your nonprofit organization.

 That was the easy part.